Avatarchik/socialbet/API_Spec.md

 * The user can click the handshake icon to initiate accepting an open bet.
 The application will redirect to the `Accept Bet` Page.
 * The user can click the back button to exit the `Profile` page.
 The application will redirect to the previous page.
 * The user can click a profile picture to navigate to that user's profile page.
 The application will redirect to the `Profile` Page.
+* To propose direct bet against this user, send POST request to `API/v1/bets/place/`

 *Request JSON*
 {session_id: "", user_id: int}